sagemath/sagewiki_to_gh-2022-10-10/K_math_software_survey.md

 And make sure to record all your ideas regarding 1-4 for each program you try it.", wstein, Feb 22, 2007 11:13 PM

+As of Feburary 23, 2007, I am studying [:Investigtions in Number, Data, and Space Kindergarten guides] to understand extactly what a kindergarten class might be doing regarding math.

 [[TableOfContents]]

 == National standards for kindergarten math education ==